BigCompass/bc-serverless-logging-framework/README.md

 /*

-Logs don't have to have strings either -- they can simply contain an error or regular object.
+Logs don't have to include a string argument -- they can simply contain an error or regular object.

 logger.critical() in this case will log the following JSON to the console and also send it in a POST request to https://my-elk-stack.com: